Bangkok's Tallest Building

 The lights at night make it easy to pick out many of the features of Bangkok including many of the 4 and 5 star hotels, major road junctions, Victory Monument, the Ananda Samakorn Throne Hall and even a distant Wat Arun on the bank of the Chao Phraya river.

-In the dark it is particularly nice to sit in the candlelit bar on the 83rd floor and view Bangkok's lights and try and pick out where you have been, where you will go and just enjoy the view, while you enjoy a drink and the inevitable elevator-style music.
+In the dark it is particularly nice to sit in the candlelit bar on the 83rd floor and view Bangkok's lights and try to pick out where you have been, where you will go and just enjoy the view, while you enjoy a drink and the inevitable elevator-style music.

 You can enjoy the view from the top of the Baiyoke Tower II in the light and dark if you arrive at around 5pm and wait for dark at around 7pm.
 If you go to the top early in the afternoon, don't give your ticket in at the bar and you can use it again later to revisit in the dark.